Greece slashes economic growth forecast again in latest reform plan

 The government said that lower-than-expected revenues in 2014 and uncertainty over funding had complicated the economic projection.

-"However, it's estimated that favourable conditions for the Greek economy will be maintained.
+"However, it's estimated that favorable conditions for the Greek economy will be maintained.
 Indicatively, the GDP rate in 2015 is expected to exceed the 0.8 percent noted in 2014," it said.

 Greece emerged last year from a deep, austerity-induced recession that shrank its gross domestic product by a quarter over a six-year period, slashing jobs and eroding living standards.